anonrig/yagiz.co/content/blog/cordova-react-native-swift-whats-next/index.md

 ---
-title: "Cordova, React-Native, Swift: Whats really next?"
+title: "Cordova, React-Native, Swift: What is really next?"
 date: '2019-01-03'
 ---